homeschool-database/Homeschool-Database-System/README.md

 The goal of this home school database system is to provide a quick, simple, and easy management system for parents of homeschooled high school students to keep track of their information digitally.

+While there are many school database systems there are very few with the reduced scale and price necceaary to maange only a few students.

+Also, the low-level and hands on nature of the software allows parents who need to modify and extend the functionality of the database to suit their need to do so, as long as they have some basic knowledge of MySQL architecture design.

 ## Installation

 Two other softwares are required before the installation of this software.